stpettersens/win-setup-choco/README.md

-# win-setup-choco
+### win-setup-choco
-Set up commonly used programs on Win10/11 with Chocolately (choco) package manager.
+> Set up commonly used applications I use on Win10/11 with Chocolately (choco) package manager.